Europe could hit tech companies with huge fines over terrorist content

 A spokesperson for YouTube said the company shared the Commission's desire to remove terrorist content quickly and that it had "invested heavily" to tackle the problem.

+Twitter said it has already "drastically reduced the presence of terrorist groups on the platform."

+"We will continue to make progress in tackling terrorist content online, and intend to hold ourselves publicly accountable towards this progress," a spokesperson said.

-Facebook and Twitter did not immediately respond to a request for comment.
+Facebook did not respond to a request for comment.

 The proposal is the latest in a series of European efforts to regulate the activities of tech companies.
 EU data protection rules that came into effect in May have already changed how companies around the world collect and handle personal data.